Canary Islanders: Other religions

 Around 5 percent of Canarians belong to a minority religion.
 Separate from the overwhelming Christian majority are a minority of Muslims who are usually foreign-born.
 At present, there are in the Canary Islands a figure of approximately 70,000 Muslims and 40 mosques and places of worship throughout the archipelago.

 Among the followers of Islam, the Islamic Federation of the Canary Islands exists to represent the Islamic community in the Canary Islands as well as to provide practical support to members of the Islamic community.
+For its part, there is also the Evangelical Council of the Canary Islands in the archipelago.

+Other religious faiths represented include Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints as well as Hinduism.
+Minority religions are also present such as the Church of the Guanche People which is classified as a neo-pagan native religion.
+Also present are Buddhism, Judaism, Baháʼí, African religion, and Chinese religions.

 Statistics

 The distribution of beliefs in 2012 according to the CIS Barometer Autonomy was as follows: